 Institute Characteristics

-The educational goal of our institute is to cultivate students with professional knowledge and technology related to molecular medicine, train students to have a rigorous research attitude and independent thinking ability, and train research professionals in molecular medicine and related fields.
-The research characteristics of our institute can be divided into three aspects:
+The educational goal of our institute is to cultivate students with professional knowledge and technology related to molecular medicine, train students to have a rigorous research attitude and independent thinking ability, and train research professionals in molecular medicine and its related fields.
+The research characteristics of our institute can be divided into four aspects:

 Research in Cancer Biology

-The NCKU Hospital currently has research groups for nasopharyngeal cancer, oral cancer, liver cancer, breast cancer, cervical cancer, bladder cancer, lung cancer, and rectal cancer.
+The NCKU Hospital currently has research groups for nasopharyngeal cancer, oral cancer, esophageal cancer, liver cancer, breast cancer, cervical cancer, bladder cancer, lung cancer, and colorectal cancer.
 Our teachers have joined these research groups to evaluate human drug sensitivity, and are engaged in research on anti-cancer drugs and cancer treatments.
 In addition, studying the molecular mechanisms of angiogenesis, cell apoptosis and tumor occurrence and metastasis is also an important topic of our tumor research.

 Research in Genetics and Developmental Biology

 Congenital and acquired mutations lead to gene dysregulation or protein function changes.
-In addition to genetic diseases, an increasing number of human diseases such as hypertension, diabetes and cancer also have genetic mutations.
+In addition to genetic diseases, an increasing number of human diseases such as hypertension, diabetes, and cancer also have genetic mutations.
 Therefore, using modern molecular/cytogenetics theories and techniques, our teachers have been engaged in the research of genetic and developmental diseases, including depression, the development, injury, and degeneration of nerve cells, and the treatment of diseases by stem cells.
-They also are engaged in research on cancer prevention for epigenetic and genetic inheritance.
+They are also engaged in the research on cancer prevention for epigenetic and genetic inheritance.

-Research in Infections Disease
+Research in Infectious Diseases